 The entire Wayback archive can be found in the Wayback Imagery group.
-Each record in the archive represents World Imagery as it existed on the date new imagery was published.
+Each item in the archive represents World Imagery as it existed on the date the imagery was published.
 Wayback currently supports all updated versions of World Imagery dating back to February 20, 2014.
-Using the archive you can view the imagery as it existed on the publish date each is represented in an ArcGIS Online item.
-Select the version you want, and use it as a basemap, or use it with other layers in your web map.
-Here’s how:
+Using the archive you can view the imagery as it existed on the publish date.
+Each is represented as an ArcGIS Online item.
+Select the version you want and use it as a basemap, or use it with other layers in your web map.
+Follow these steps:

 Step 1 – Choose the vintage you want

 Browse the layers in the group to find the vintage you want.
-In this case, we’ve selected World Imagery (Wayback 2014-02-20).
+The example below uses World Imagery (Wayback 2014-02-20).
 The title indicates the imagery in this layer was published on February 20, 2014.

-Step 2 – Open the item details and add to your map
+Step 2 – Open the item details and add the layer to your map